-This policy applies to all employees of xxx, contractors, seconded staff, placements, and agency staff.
+This policy applies to all employees of the business including CMG and Probus Medicines Ltd, contractors, seconded staff, placements, and agency staff.

 Roles, rights, and responsibilities

 All staff

 All staff have a responsibility to understand the concepts, principles, and practice of the legal duty to comply with the Accessible Information Standard.